 UPPSC Syllabus 2018 – Uttar Pradesh Public Service Commission (UPPSC) has prescribed the syllabus of Combined State/Upper Subordinate Services Provincial Civil Services (P.C.S) and Assistant Conservator of Forest (A.C.F.)/Range Forest Officer (R.F.O.) services examination along with the notification on July 6, 2018.
 The Commission has provided the complete UPPSC syllabus 2018 for all stages of the exam – prelims, mains and personality test.
 UPPSC 2018 syllabus provides the comprehensive list of subjects and topics required for the various stages of UPPSC 2018.
 It is crucial that candidates are aware about the subjects and topics of each exam stage in order to plan accordingly for the exam.

 UPPSC syllabus will help candidates recognise their weaker areas so that they can work and improve on these subjects and/or topics.
-UPPSC 2018 prelims is scheduled to be conducted in August 19.
+UPPSC 2018 prelims has been conducted on October 28.
 Check here for more information regarding UPPSC 2018 syllabus and exam pattern.

 UPPSC Syllabus 2018